Furqan01510/Furqan01510/README.md

-- 👋 Hi, I’m @Furqan01510
+- 👋 Hi, I’m Furqan my username is @Furqan01510
 - 👀 I’m interested in programming, testing, & designing
-- 🌱 I’m currently learning Full Stack MERN Stack.
+- 🌱 I’m Full Stack Developer (MERN Stack).
 - 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me on any social media.